Input Operator

 Configure the Data Table Component

-First, add a Data Table to hold some sample data.
+First, configure a Data Table component to store some sample data.

 3. | In the data table, enter the following: |